openshift/angular-extension-registry/README.md

 This will register the template with angular's `$templateCache` for use whenever the extension point is needed.
 Templates are registered as `__extension-<type-name>.html`.

+### Other return types

+A registered callback function can return any of the following:

+- inapplicable, undefined
+- simple, object
+- simple, array
+- complex, promise

+A function that returns nothing may be used to instead manipulate the data.
+It is encouraged to be a good citizen, of course.
+Changing data that will be used by other registered extensions could have undesirable consequences.

 ### Data registration

 Registering the data objects to a specific endpoint happens via a registration